Dream Rockwell

-Dream Rockwell artist, director, keynote speaker, and multidisciplinary event creator with a focus on healing and biohacking.
+Dream Rockwell is an artist, director, keynote speaker, and multidisciplinary event creator with a focus on healing, longevity and biohacking.
 She has worked in festivals, cirque, rock music, electronic dance music shows, retreats and concert tours.
 She specializes in human transformation through the sharing of information, interactive theatre as well as immersive events and festival creation.

 Past talks include TEDx Talks Vail, Leaders Causing Leaders, XLive, Burning Man, PPTOW, Worldz, Temple of Consciousness, One Love and many other conferences and festivals worldwide.
 Her subjects have included: Unleash Your Legend, YES AND...!, The Human Uplevel, Rise of the Feminine, Grace of Venus (her forthcoming book for young women) and Unraveling the Universe ~ Keys and Codes to the Matrix.